Collection and Use of Personal Information

-You can help ensure that your contact information and preferences are accurate, complete and up to date by logging in to your account at https://appleid.apple.com/.
+You can help ensure that your contact information and preferences are accurate, complete, and up to date by logging in to your account at www.apple.com/contact/myinfo.
 For other personal information, we make good faith efforts to provide you with access so you can request that we correct the data if it is inaccurate or delete the data if Apple is not required to retain it by law or for legitimate business purposes.
-We may decline to process requests that are unreasonably repetitive, require disproportionate technical effort, jeopardise the privacy of others, are extremely impractical, or for which access is not otherwise required by local law.
-Access, correction or deletion requests can be made through the regional Privacy Contact Form.
+We may decline to process requests that are unreasonably repetitive, require disproportionate technical effort, jeopardize the privacy of others, are extremely impractical, or for which access is not otherwise required by local law.
+Access, correction, or deletion requests can be made to the regional Privacy email addresses.

 We do not knowingly collect personal information from children under 13.
 If we learn that we have collected the personal information of a child under 13 we will take steps to delete the information as soon as possible.